srinivas-maddikunta/brightspot-cms/docs/developers-guide/tutorials/article/develop-view-model.rst

    :linenos:
    :emphasize-lines: 4,6,9

 2. Refresh the web page running at localhost:9480, and click **Preview**.
+A preview of your article appears.

 In the previous snippet, the :code:`@ViewBinding` annotation provides the link between the model and its view.
 For more information about the :code:`@ViewBinding` annotation, see `Annotation Type Viewbinding <https://artifactory.psdops.com/psddev-releases/com/psddev/cms/3.2.6504-ad4fbd/cms-3.2.6504-ad4fbd-javadoc.jar!/com/psddev/cms/view/ViewBinding.html>`_.